ksharinarayanan/SSRFire/README.md

 Even if you have the tools installed I would highly recommend you to install them again so that there no conflicts while setting the paths.

 If you don't want to install the tools again, paste this code in your .profile in your home directory and source .profile them.
-Also, you have to make a small change in the ssrfx.sh on line 10, where you have to replace source /home/hari/.profile without your .profile path. **(Only if you are not installing tools through setup.sh)**
+Also, you have to make a small change in the ssrfire.sh on line 10, where you have to replace source /home/hari/.profile without your .profile path. **(Only if you are not installing tools through setup.sh)**
 ```
 #Replace /path/to/ with the specific directory where the tool is installed